scalacenter/sbtfix/README.md

 Scalafix rewrites to migrate builds from sbt 0.13.x to 1.0.x.

-These rewrites are mainly syntactic and use information available at runtime to fill the need for semantic transformations.
-Instead of doing the full job for the users, `sbt-migration` aims at helping them in the majority of the cases.
+These rewrites are mainly syntactic and use information available at runtime to fill the gap for missing semantic rewrites. `sbt-migration` aims at helping sbt users port their 0.13.x sbt code to 1.0.x, but it does not promise to do the full job for them.

-The lack of fully semantic rewrites prevent it from doing 100% secure transformations, so manual intervention may be required.
+The lack of fully semantic rewrites prevent it from doing 100% safe transformations, so manual intervention may be required in corner cases.

 ## Use